EternityForest/AnyoneCanDoIt/README.md

 ### Literally get the lead out

 I'm sure you know about lead paint and gas, but did you know it could be in your keys?
-The prongs and plastic of your extension cord (It is or was used to stabilize PVC)?
+The prongs and plastic of your extension cord (it is or was used to stabilize PVC)?

 Brass often uses it to make machining easier.
 Old crystal glass has it.
 Maybe new crystal glass too.
 It has all kinds of uses, so don't